elastic/e2e-testing/e2e/README.md

 - A `configuration file`, in YAML format, with any Metricbeat configuration that is specific to the module.

 ### Feature files
-We will create use cases for the module in a separate `.feature` file, ideally named after module's name (i.e. _apache.feature_).
+We will create use cases for the module in a separate `.feature` file, ideally named after module's name (i.e. _apache.feature_), and located under the `metricbeat` features directory.
 This feature file is a Cucumber requirement, that will be parsed by the test runner and matched against the Golang code implementing the tests.

 ```cucumber
 @apache